miliarch/templatized-directory-generator/README.md

 ## Usage
 ```
-usage: tdg [-h] template dir_name
+usage: tdg.py [-h] template dir_name

-Create DIRs from templates defined in templates.json
+Create directory structure based on templates defined in templates.json

 positional arguments:
-  template    Template to use for creating DIR structure
+  template    Template to use for directory structure
-  dir_name    Name for parent directory in template defined base DIR
+  dir_name    Name for new directory

 optional arguments:
   -h, --help  show this help message and exit